ctlab/GADMA/README.md

 ## Hands on

-###Test case
+### Test case

 GADMA has test case for simple demographic model for 1 population: just constant size of 10000 individuals in population.
-To run test case just print:
+To run test case type:

 ```console
 $ gadma --test